codegtd/certification-java17-1Z0829-approval-strategy/README.md

     * It is **faster**, _believe me_!
     * More **complete**;
     * 100% **trusthfull** data;
-    * The authors are _**"real experts in the exam content/questions"**_, and:
+    * The authors are _**"real experts in the exam content/questions"**_, and They:
-      * They keep in touch with the exam 100% of time (to update the textbooks)
+      * keep in touch with the exam 100% of time (to update the textbooks)
-      * They take the exam periodically, they _get their hands dirty_!
+      * take the exam periodically, they _get their hands dirty_!
-      * They keep in touch with Oracle, to clarify aspects about the exam.
+      * keep in touch with Oracle, to clarify aspects about the exam.

 ### Exam Toughness